You CAN Email HMRC!

 Also, they know how worrying it can be to get a brown envelope on a Saturday morning; it’s two full days to sweat before you can get professional advice.

 Emailing HMRC gives you more control and is a more efficient way of communicating.
-The digital trail also reduces the lightly-hood of documents getting lost.
+The digital trail also reduces the chance of documents getting lost.

 Once you know the full name of the individual it’s straightforward to work out the email address: its normally email@example.com so Permanent Secretary for Tax, Jon Thompson, can be mailed as firstname.lastname@example.org.